IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 2. Click **Webhooks & services**.
 ![GitHub web hooks and services link.][5]
 3. Click **Add service**, and from the **Available Services** list, select **IBM Bluemix DevOps Services**.
-4. Type your IBM id and password.
+4. If you are using public GitHub, type your IBM id and password.
+If you are using GitHub Enterprise, type your company user name and password.
 5. Select the **Active** check box.
  **Tip:** If you need to disable work item linking later, return to this page and clear the **Active** check box.
 ![Configuration settings for the IBM Bluemix DevOps Services hook][6]